 Are you looking for Nepal’s best deserted trekking route, which also involves some challenges?
 Upper Dolpa Trek is for you.
 Nestled in the Dolpa region, this isolated place gives you breathtaking views of Dhaulagiri, Chureni Himal, and many more.
 The remoteness of the area and the unspoiled beauty of nature give you the most adventurous experience of western Nepal.
 The major highlight of the trek is the Shey Phoksundo Lake and its diverse landscapes.

-The trek requires about 25 days to complete, which can be challenging.
+The trek requires approximately 25 days to complete, making it a challenging endeavor.
 It covers around 230 to 270 kilometers, and the highest pass you will cross is Nagdala La at 5353 meters.
 Located near Tibet, most people follow Tibetan culture and tradition, which can also be a unique experience to explore.
 Although the trek is challenging, with high altitude and rough terrain, the reward you get upon completing it is all worth it.

 What Makes It Difficult?